A Deep Dive Into Branding

 ‘Branding’ is the strategic process of creating and maintaining a brand.

-It involves the creation of a unique brand personality, identity, values and positioning, and the consistent communication of these elements in the form of brand images, messages and experiences.
+It involves creating a unique brand personality, identity, values, and positioning and consistently communicating these elements in the form of brand images, messages, and experiences.

-The ultimate goal of branding is to create a positive and lasting connection with the target audience to foster their trust and loyalty.
+The ultimate goal of branding is to create a positive and lasting connection with the target audience, fostering their trust and loyalty.

 Types of Branding